 The Business Unit Workplace Solutions (comprising of Aegon Schadeverzekering, Aegon Cappital B.V., Nedasco B.V., TKP Pensioen B.V., Robidus Groep B.V. and Aegon Advies) is considered a Strategic Asset.
-By doing so, the organizational structure is now more aligned to our business strategy and consequently, a more efficient and effective execution of our strategy is expected.
+By doing so, the organizational structure is well aligned to our business strategy and allows for an efficient and effective execution of our strategy.